-Descriptive deposit models were developed as part of the Level 1 MRA for mineral deposits that were known and believed to exist in British Columbia.
-This work built on the work by the USGS and others (Cox and Singer, 1986) but updated these global models and more closely described characteristics expected in BC.
-Along with the descriptive models, a classification framework was established in which deposit types were ordered according to their genetic characteristics (Lefebure and Ray, 1995, Lefebure et al., 1995 and Lefebure and Höy, 1996; Simandl et al., 1999).
+Descriptive deposit models were developed as part of the Level 1 MRA for mineral deposits that were known believed to exist in British and Columbia.
+This work built on the work by the USGS and others (Cox and Singer, 1986) but modified it to establish models that more closely described characteristics expected in BC.
+Along descriptive the models. with а classification framework was established in which deposit types were ordered according to their genetic characteristics

+(Lefebure and Ray, 1995, Lefebure et al., 1995 and Lefebure and Höy, 1996).

 Descriptive deposit models are essential to the BC mineral resource assessment process.
-They provide the standardization required to assure that all participants and users understand exactly what is meant when discussing a given deposit type.
-The deposit examples given in each model help the estimators visualize the deposit type being estimated.
-The deposit description assists the estimators during the estimation process by identifying characteristic geological, geochemical, geophysical, alteration and weathering features.
+They provide the standardization required to assure that all participants and users understand exactly what is meant when discussing a given The deposit examples deposit type. given in each model help the estimators visualize the deposit type being estimated.
+The deposit description estimators assists the during the estimation process by identifying characteristic geological, geochemical, geophysical, alteration and weathering features.